 The Awards Committee consists of three members.
 Each member of the committee is selected by the Chair of SIGARCH to serve a three year term, with one new member added to the committee each year.
 Each committee member will serve as the Chair of the Awards Committee during their second year on the committee.
 Each year at least one member of the Awards Committee should be a member of the SIGARCH Executive Committee or Board, and at least one member should not be a member of the SIGARCH Executive Committee or Board.
 The Awards Committee should nominate from one to three candidates for selection by the SIGARCH Executive Committee and Board.
 The Awards Committee should transmit supporting materials for its nominees, along with a ranking of the nominees if appropriate, to the SIGARCH Chair.
 When a winner is selected, the SIGARCH Chair and the Awards Committee Chair will choose a citation for the Award.

-Each year the SIGARCH Chair should appoint the new member of the Awards Committee by December 15th, and should prepare by that date a Call for Nominations, which includes the award citation and the Award Committee’s contact information, for paper and electronic distribution.
-The Call should be mailed to appropriate mailing lists, printed in the first issue of Computer Architecture News following the 15th of December, and made available to any computer architecture conferences that occur before the nomination deadline.
+Each year the SIGARCH Chair should appoint the new member of the Awards Committee by December 15th, and should prepare by that date a Call for Nominations, which includes the award citation and the Award Committee’s contact information.
+The Call should be mailed to appropriate mailing lists.

 The nomination deadline should be set for at least 8 weeks before the start of the award year’s ISCA conference.
 The Awards Committee should take no more than three weeks after the deadline to select their nominees.
 The SIGARCH Executive Committee and Board should take no more than a week from the delivery of nominations from the Awards Committee to make their selection.
 After a citation is determined, no less than four weeks from the start of the ISCA conference, the SIGARCH Chair will inform the winner, and inform ACM Headquarters of the decision so that a plaque can be ordered and a check drawn in time for delivery to the ISCA conference.